A Kids Book About Pronouns

 Clear, direct, affirming, and conversational, this is a terrific introduction to pronouns for ages 5 to 9—and for parents, teachers, and other adults reading with kids of that age.

-Part of the lauded A Kids Book About (AKBA) collection (one of Oprah’s Favorite Things 2020), which began with A Kids Book About Racism and now has books on subjects like belonging, feminism, gratitude, cancer, and other sometimes challenging topics.
+The volume is part of the lauded A Kids Book About (AKBA) collection (one of Oprah’s Favorite Things 2020), which began with A Kids Book About Racism and now has books on subjects like belonging, feminism, gratitude, cancer, and other sometimes challenging topics.
 Like the rest of the AKBA collection, A Kids Book About Pronouns has no pictures, instead employing bright colors and a variety of fonts to make the words themselves the visual part of the story.
 It is also designed to be read by a child and adult together, with room for discussion.

 The book reads less like a story and more like a conversation with authors Courtney and Lee Wells, both therapists and parents, who share their own pronouns (they/them and she/her, respectively), and explain that “A pronoun says, “Hey, I see you!
 Even when I’m not using your name,” which is as good a definition as I’ve ever seen.
 A beautiful spread then displays a variety of pronouns, traditional and new (like ze/zir), but also notes that some people don’t use any pronouns.